Azure/azure-docs-sdk-dotnet/api/overview/azure/search.md

 ## Libraries for data access

-The `Azure.Search.Documents` client library (v11) is a new offering for .NET developers who want to use search technology in their applications.
-This version is functionally equivalent to the previous **Microsoft.Azure.Search** client library (v10), but takes dependencies on **Azure.Core** and **System.Net.Json** to provide a standard approach for service configuration, authentication, document serialization, and other tasks.
+After an Azure Cognitive Search resource is created and configured, use data access libraries to create and consume search objects in client applications.

-This version has different clients, namespaces, and class names, so you will need to migrate existing code to use the new library.
-When reviewing code samples and content, be sure to check for the namespace (`using Azure.Search.Documents;` for version 11) to confirm which client library is demonstrated.
+### Version 11

-### Version 11.0
+The **`Azure.Search.Documents`** (v11) is a new client library  for .NET developers who want to use search technology in their applications.
+This version is functionally equivalent to the previous **`Microsoft.Azure.Search`** (v10) client library, but takes dependencies on **`Azure.Core`** and **`System.Text.Json`** to provide a standard approach for service configuration, authentication, document serialization, and other tasks.

-Use the following version 11.0 of the **Azure.Search** libraries to work with Azure Cognitive Search objects.
-Moving forward, all new features and enhancements will roll out in this client library.
+Use the **`Azure.Search`** libraries when creating new projects that use Azure Cognitive Search objects.
+Moving forward, all new features and enhancements will roll out in the **`Azure.Search.Documents`** client library.

 |    Library    |    Reference    |    Package    |    Source    |
 |---------------|-----------------|----------------|-------------|